zachmccabe/beijing/docs/bts_10_assumptions.md

 <h4 id="note2">Note 2</h4>

-No tracking links because bit.ly, et al. are blocked by GFW.
-Keep all external links to a minimum because The Reader's inets may be a no-go. <a href="#ref2" alt="back">↩</a>
+No tracking links because bit.ly, etc. are blocked by the GFW.
+Keep all external links to a minimum because the reader's inets may be a no-go. <a href="#ref2" alt="back">↩</a>

 <h4 id="note3">Note 3</h4>

-Create and organize content for the mini site assuming The Reader is on the road.
+Create and organize content for the mini site assuming the reader is on the road.
 Answer questions above the fold.
 Play with: inverted pyramid, nutgraf… and the almighty `"twitter:description"`. <a href="#ref3" alt="back">↩</a>

 <h4 id="note4">Note 4</h4>

-The Reader can't assess this for herself, though, if said info is slow to access, buried in ads or otherwise obscured by a _distracting_ reading environment.
+The reader can't assess this for herself, though, if that info is slow to access, buried in ads or otherwise obscured by a _distracting_ reading environment.
 Thus: Edit real tight.
 Optimize for search. <a href="#ref4" alt="back">↩</a>

 <h4 id="note5">Note 5</h4>